Deonixlive/packages-for-HPC/README.md

 Missing packages for the mini HPC at the University of Basel.
 Install with:
-pip install -r requirements.txt --no-index --find-links ./packages
+"pip install -r requirements.txt --no-index --find-links ./packages"